- Your ads show to people physically or regularly in the locations that you select, and to people who express interest in these locations.

-You can choose your location targeting settings when you create a Smart campaign.
-To change your location targeting settings after creating your campaign, follow the instructions below.
+You can choose your location settings when you create a Smart campaign.
+To change your location settings after creating your campaign, follow the instructions below.

 - Click All campaigns, then click the name of the campaign that you want to edit.

 - Scroll the page down.
 Under "Your ad settings", click Edit in the "Locations" card.

 - Click Save.